 When your future is at stake, there’s no room for uncertainty in Warrensburg, MO.
 Missouri’s drug laws remain some of the toughest in the nation, and prosecutors work tirelessly to secure convictions.
 At Combs Waterkotte though, we exceed that determination with aggressive defense strategies that have consistently delivered results for our clients.

-The Combs Waterkotte legal team boasts more than 60 years of combined experience and has successfully handled over 10,000 cases throughout Missouri and the Warrensburg area, including:
+The Combs Waterkotte legal team has more than 40 years of experience and has successfully handled over 10,000 cases in the following fields and more throughout Missouri and the Warrensburg, MO area:

 Drug Crimes Lawyer in Warrensburg, MO: What Affects the Severity of Your Charges?